ekspek/dotfiles/README.md

 ### Setting it up

+For Linux and other Unix systems, use the '''install.sh''' script.

 To set the files up on any machine, go to your directory of choice and run

     git clone --recursive https://github.com/ekspek/dotfiles